 Standing for “Charge de Move,” CHAdeMO was designed by a collection of automaker industry groups, primarily in Japan.

-Manufacturers like Nissan, Toyota, and Mitsubishi tend to use the CHAdeMO standard.
+Historically, manufacturers like Nissan, Toyota, and Mitsubishi tend to use the CHAdeMO standard.

 Designed as an “open industry standard,” vehicle manufacturers around the world use the Combined Charging System or CCS connector.

-They are most often associated with North American and European automakers though.
+Historically, this standard has been associated with North American and European automakers though.
 In North America, soon all newly manufactured passenger EVs (excluding Tesla) will use this connector.

 What are the types of EV charging adapters?

 Although there are several types of connectors, there are few adapters on the market, largely because adapters often are not recommended for use.
 This is because adapters add an extra layer in the electric connection between the EV and the charger, which can increase the likelihood of electrical faults and can negatively impact functional safety over time.
-EVgo is the first public fast charging network to offer native compatibility with Tesla vehicles at their chargers, so your Tesla won’t need to use an adapter when you charge at EVgo stations.

 Improve your — and everyone else’s — charging experience